Fat Butt and Pancake Head: Plot

 South Park Elementary holds a cultural diversity event in which Kyle Broflovski gives a report on the role of Latinos in American technology.
 A board of Latino community leaders (who are the judges) seem pleased with Kyle's report.
-Cartman goes on stage to report on the effect of Latino culture on the arts in America.
+Eric Cartman goes on stage to report on the effect of Latino culture on the arts in America.
 He says he has a special guest, Jennifer Lopez.
 However, it turns out to merely be a ventriloquist act with Cartman's hand acting as the head of "Ms. Lopez" (reminiscent of Señor Wences) who is a Hispanic stereotype in every way.
 Despite this offensive display, the judges inexplicably give him first place for having the best report, and he wins a $20 gift certificate at the mall.
 This angers Kyle, as he thinks Cartman's speech is racist and immature, and while Kyle had spent weeks laboring over his speech, it is implied that Cartman spent very little time in preparation.

 Cartman further angers Kyle by insisting that "Ms. Lopez" has a mind of her own.
 When the children go to the mall, Cartman—at the apparent behest of "Ms. Lopez"—pays ten dollars to record a music video at a recording store.
 The video gets sent to the record company, proving a success and propelling "Ms. Lopez" to stardom.
 However, the executives agree that "Ms. Lopez" has too many similarities to the actual Jennifer Lopez and decide to replace the more difficult human performer with the puppet because they cannot have two Jennifer Lopezes.

-When the actual Jennifer Lopez, is directly told by the executives in a meeting that "we're firing you", she is infuriated, especially when she learns that her job has been replaced by a literal puppet.
+When the actual Jennifer Lopez is directly told by the executives in a meeting that "we're firing you", she is infuriated, especially when she learns that her job has been replaced by a literal puppet.
 Jennifer Lopez and her husband-to-be, Ben Affleck, show up at South Park Elementary in a limousine.
 Lopez starts to beat up Cartman's hand until he pleads that he will stop his ventriloquist act.
 As the two celebrities leave, Affleck catches sight of "Ms. Lopez" and falls in love with her.
 The tension between Cartman and the hand-puppet escalates as "Ms. Lopez" forces him to do things her way.
-As the episode progresses, the relationship between Cartman and "Miss Lopez" begins to grow more surreal, with Cartman and "Miss Lopez" arguing (with both their voices being heard simultaneously) and "Miss Lopez" acting independently while Cartman is asleep.
+As the episode progresses, the relationship between Cartman and "Miss Lopez" begins to grow more surreal, with Cartman and "Ms. Lopez" arguing (with both their voices being heard simultaneously) and "Ms. Lopez" acting independently while Cartman is asleep.